MohamedShawkyBayoumi/Trufla_task/README.md

 ## Installing Dependencies

-In the project main directory
+In the project root directory

 ### `yarn install`